What makes the Frolic experience unique and valuable?

 - In-house services- we employ and manage everyone ourselves (no 1099s)

 - Transparency- our clients see and know everything

 - Customization- proprietary technology that allows us to cater to the unique needs of each dog and client

 Do you offer customized programs?

-We are willing to work with you to give you the best Frolic experience possible.
-We will gladly help you plan a birthday party that fits your child’s personality and needs, even more than the customized build-your-own party we already offer.
-If you would like to host a non-Birthday event at Frolic, we want to help you.
-We hope to partner with schools and organizations to create meaningful activities for children.
+We will gladly help you plan a birthday party that fits your child’s personality and needs.
+If you would like to host a non-Birthday event at Frolic, such a a field trip to our facility, or have one of our dogs visit your home/school/workplace, we would love to partner with you to create a meaningful experience.
 If you have any ideas that do not fall into our pre-existing programs and categories, please send us an email or call us.
 We would love to hear from you.

 What problem is this solving for me as a parent?

 - Don’t have time or space for a permanent canine family member